Search Knowledge Base by Keyword

 Additional Accounting Costs

 Paying shareholders through payroll and filing a corporate tax return costs money- but with a potential 8% to 10% savings of net income, the benefits will exceed the costs especially if the net ordinary business income (profit) after expenses and deductions exceeds $48,000.
 This is net income after expenses (profit)- not gross revenue.
 So many business owners think in terms of gross income- we don’t care about gross income necessarily when contemplating an S corporation election, and the IRS doesn’t care about gross income when it comes to taxable income.

 Since the cost of payroll services and corporate tax return preparation is relatively fixed, the more profit you earn the more you’ll save.
 Something to discuss and consider.

-If you also run payroll within your business because you have a staff, then the annual cost of having an S Corp should be zero.
-So now your $100,000 actually puts $8,000ish in your pocket (there are some other expenses like unemployment taxes, keep reading).
+If you also run payroll within your business because you have a staff, then the annual cost of having an S Corp could be zero.
+So, now your $100,000 actually puts $8,000ish in your pocket (there are some other expenses like unemployment taxes, keep reading).

-In other words, a large chunk of the $2,940 is business tax return preparation and payroll (about $1,800).
+In other words, a large chunk of the $4,320 is business tax return preparation and payroll (about $2,700).
 Therefore, if you already pay for these services within your business then they are considered sunk costs when contemplating the S Corp election.

-Taxpayer's Comprehensive Guide to LLCs and S Corps : 2019 Edition
+Taxpayer's Comprehensive Guide to LLCs and S Corps 2023-2024 Edition

-This KB article is an excerpt from our book which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
+This KB article is an excerpt from our 400+ page book (some picture pages, but no scatch and sniff) which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
 We used to publish with iTunes and Nook, but keeping up with two different formats was brutal.
-You can cruise through these KB articles, click on the fancy buttons below or visit our webpage which provides more information at-
+You can cruise through these KB articles online, click on the fancy buttons below or visit our webpage which provides more information at-